shivkumar98/OCP-Java-Examples/src/review_questions/chapter_1/attempt_1/README.md

 ## Question 15

-❓What is the result of the following code❓

-    A. 🎃
+❓Which statements are true about the equals() method (choose all that apply)❓

+    A. if equals(null) is called, the method should throw an exception 🎃
-    B. 🎃
+    B. if equals(null) is called, the method should return false 🎃
-    C. 🎃
+    C. if equals(null) is called, the method should return true 🎃
-    D. 🎃
-    E. 🎃
-    F. 🎃
+    D. If equals() is passed the wrong type, the method should throw an exception 🎃
+    E. If equals() is passed the wrong type, the method should return false 🎃
+    F. If equals() is passed the wrong type, the method should return true 🎃

 ### My Answer:
+* **A, E**
 <hr>

 ## Question 16